Case study

 Shoelace

-First engineering hire / Operations automation
+First engineering hire / operations systems

 Shoelace originally launched as a SaaS product in the performance marketing space.
 When Vishaal joined, the company had just raised a seed round and was doing four figures in revenue.